 Giving a gift is separate from paying class dues.
 The Office of Alumnae/i Engagement relies on dues-paying alumnae/i and association members to help finance events and programs for classes each year.
 Not all classes participate in paying annual dues.
-For those classes that do, you can pay your class dues.
+For those classes that do, you can pay your class dues online.

 When does The Vassar Fund ask for support?

 Vassar's fiscal year runs from July 1 to June 30.